cobir13/MTG-Walls-AI/readme.txt

         identical.
 It cannot distinguish cards based on pointers from the stack.
     - Players do not get priority during combat unless something triggers during combat.
 All combat tricks must be done pre-combat.
+(Also I still need to properly code up combat at all, whoops.)
+    - Right now, timed abilities (e.g. "at end of turn") will occur at that time on EACH turn.
+There is no way to specify that it should only occur on yours, or on your opponents, or whatever.
+(Might be a way to add this info to Phases?)

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack